China expresses ‘grave concern’ on Phl’s activities in WPS

 In a press briefing on Wednesday night (Philippine time), China Foreign Ministry spokesperson Mao Ning also reiterated Beijing’s sovereign rights over the WPS.

-“China’s position on the South China Sea is consistent and clear,” Mao said when asked to comment on Marcos' description of Beijing’s actions in the WPS.
+“China’s position on the South China Sea is consistent and clear,” Mao said when asked to comment on Marcos's description of Beijing’s actions in the WPS.

 “We express grave concern over the Philippines’ recent activities in the South China Sea that infringe on China’s sovereignty and will continue to take necessary measures to firmly safeguard our territorial sovereignty and maritime rights and interests, and keep the South China Sea peaceful and stable,” she added.